 When your Launch Control XL 3 is controlling a DAW, the buttons under the faders act as Solo/Arm (top row) or Mute/Select (bottom row) buttons.
 The far-left buttons toggle between the settings, see the following sections for more information:

-When you're not using a DAW, the buttons send custom messages such as MIDI Notes, CCs, Program Changes, NRPNs, and keystrokes.
+When you're not using a DAW, the 16 buttons can send custom messages such as MIDI Notes, CCs, Program Changes, NRPNs, and keystrokes.

 See Using Custom Modes on the Launch Control XL 3 for more information.